se7enxweb/exponentialbasic/documentation/CRONJOBS.md

-# eZ Publish Basic - Cronjobs / Crons / Cron Scripts Available to a eZ Publish Basic User / Developer / Administrator
+#Exponential Basic - Cronjobs / Crons / Cron Scripts Available to a Exponential Basic User / Developer / Administrator

 The following is a list of cron scripts provided by each module.